microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 ### Service

+The [Service class](Service.cs) provides methods to send requests to Dataverse through an [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient?view=net-6.0&viewFallbackFrom=dotnet-plat-ext-6.0) managed using [IHttpClientFactory](https://docs.microsoft.com/dotnet/api/system.net.http.ihttpclientfactory?view=dotnet-plat-ext-6.0).

+The Service is the core component for all samples and can be used by itself to complete any operations demonstrated with sample code.
+Everything else that is included in the WebAPIService or any of the samples using it simply provides for re-use of code and allows for the capabilities of the Dataverse Web API to be demonstrated at a higher level.

-The [Service class](Service.cs) constructor accepts a [Config class](#config) instance which contains two required properties: `GetAccessToken` and `Url`.
+The Service constructor accepts a [Config class](#config) instance which contains two required properties: `GetAccessToken` and `Url`.
 All the other properties represent options that have defaults.

 The constructor uses dependency injection to create an [IHttpClientFactory](https://docs.microsoft.com/dotnet/api/system.net.http.ihttpclientfactory?view=dotnet-plat-ext-6.0) that can return a named [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient?view=net-6.0&viewFallbackFrom=dotnet-plat-ext-6.0) with the properties specified in the `ConfigureHttpClient` function.
 Whether or not this client will use cookies is based on whether the `Config.DisableCookies` parameter is set.
 In the constructor the policy defined by the static `GetRetryPolicy` method that controls how transient errors and Dataverse service protection limits will be managed.